 They call for many different reasons, from signaling nestlings that food is coming to letting others know that predators are nearby.

 Eastern Bluebirds are mostly carnivores.
-Their diet in the summer consists of insects and larvae, spiders, earthworms, and snails, but during fall and winter, they also eat berries such as black cherry, blueberries, currants, wild holly, juniper berries, etc.
+Their diet in the summer consists of insects and larvae, spiders, grasshoppers, worms, caterpillars, and snails, but during fall and winter, they also eat berries such as black cherry, blueberries, blackberries, currants, wild holly, juniper berries, elderberries, hawthorns, etc.

 When feeding, they observe their prey from a low perch and then swoop down to catch it, sometimes catching insects mid-air.
 When feeding on berries, they either perch or make short hovering flights to get their food.